czernous/persian-hugo/exampleSite/content/about/_index.md

 Often businesses forget that the best way to persuade clients to buy from you is by focusing on them and giving them value first before asking for a sale.

-Ask Dan Lok says " For every 1000 dollars they need to consume at least 1 hour of your content"
+Ask Dan Lok says "For every 1000 dollars they need to consume at least 1 hour of your content"

 So if you're ready to build trust by becoming an authority in your niche.
 And want potential clients coming to you rather than constantly approaching them.